-How are these feats accomplished?
-Data mining uncovers patterns in a sample set of data and then looks for the same pattern across a much larger universe of data.
+Data mining is a critical method for dealing with bigger and more complex data.
+Data mining can start finding patterns in a sample set of data and then look for the same pattern across a much larger universe of data.
 A final step applies predictive modeling to forecast outcomes.

 Common data mining techniques include:

 - Descriptive modeling.
 Descriptive models classify elements into groups based on patterns and relationships.
 These models are used to support the development of predictive models.

 - Predictive modeling.
 Predictive models analyze patterns and past performance to predict the probability of a desired outcome.
 Examples of applied predictive modeling include ratemaking and credit scoring.

 Learn how you can use data mining to identify trends, patterns and relationships, while predictive analytics can be used to predict future outcomes.

 Data mining methods can be applied to a variety of issues in any industry.
 Many use cases center on analyzing the data available on customers and prospective customers to maximize sales, marketing and support opportunities, including:

 - Profiling and segmentation – predicts customer behaviors and needs by segment.